Simple. Unplugged. Fun.

 Each camp day runs from 9:00 am - 3:30 pm.
-Free before and after care are available with prior arrangement.
-Campers shape their camp day.
+Before and after care (8:30 am - 5:30 pm) options are available at sign-up.
+Our campers shape their camp day.
 Shared snack and mealtimes shape the outline of the day, and between gathering times, children choose whether to participate in a structured activity like kickball, fishing, or mask-making, or choose to use the unstructured time to build, climb, read, or make art.

 The Camp Experience